THE LAKE OF FIRE JUDGEMENT AGE - PART 2

 The Lake of Fire judgement of Satan and his fallen angels, together with the beast and the false prophet, will last for an age of the ages and not forever and ever.
 This is a serious mistranslation of aion in the NKJV and in other popular versions of the Bible.
 Such mistranslations negate the truth of the Gospel that Jesus Christ will reconcile to Father God absolutely everything in heaven and on earth, having made peace through the blood of His cross.

-Also, note in Revelation 20:10 above that the Greek word for brimstone is theion.
-The meaning of theion is “divine incense, because burning brimstone was regarded as having power to purify, and to ward off disease” (Strong’s G2303).
+Also, please note in Revelation 20:10 above that the Greek word theion is translated as brimstone.
+The full meaning of theion is “divine incense, because burning brimstone was regarded as having power to purify, and to ward off disease” (Strong’s G2303).

-Also, the Greek word for torment in this verse is basanizo.
-The primary meaning of basanizo is “to test (metals) by the touchstone, which is a black siliceous stone used to test the purity of gold or silver by the colour of the streak produced on it by rubbing it with either metal” (Strong’s G928).
+Also in this verse, the Greek word basanizo has been mistranslated as torment.
+The correct meaning of basanizo is “to test (metals) by the touchstone, which is a black siliceous stone used to test the purity of gold or silver by the colour of the streak produced on it by rubbing it with either metal” (Strong’s G928).

 All of these three Greek words: